-At the business end of the season, with the Champions league and domestic leagues entering it final stages, the intensity and pressure is increased with the games even more high profile.
+At the business end of the season, with the Champions League and domestic leagues entering its final stages, the intensity and pressure are increased with the games even more high profile.

 Studies by the group have also revealed that that players playing high intensity and high levels of games 10 to 12 weeks before major tournaments do worse than those that have played less.

 Big squads mean that the larger teams are able to manage their squads to a degree and can rotate their players however that same competitive level is not at the smaller clubs so players play more.